KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 But, I love Italian food and the restaurant had great reviews.
 It did not disappoint!

 ![](pycon-us-2026-recap-images/lopera-lombrani.jpg)
 I had the Lombrani, one of their most popular dishes: homemade ravioli stuffed with red wine braised shortrib of beef and ricotta, gorgonzola, green pea and broccolini cream sauce.
 It was incredible.
-I want to go back!
+I want to go back next year!

 As an added bonus, Paul Everitt saw me at the bar and invited me to join the JetBrains Team at their table for some fun conversation!